henrylevesque/AI_Assisted_Analysis_Tool/documentation.md

 8. [Troubleshooting](#troubleshooting)

 ## Model Selection and Performance
-Gemma families of LLMs have been shown to respond best to the prompt structure, Gemma2 or Gemma3 are best for text, and Gemma3 in a 12B varient are able to work well with images.
+The Gemma family of LLMs responds well to the project's prompt structure.
+Gemma2 and Gemma3 are recommended for text analysis; Gemma3 (12B variant) performs well with images.

 ### Model Evaluation Process
-The model selection process involved testing several LLMs available through Ollama:
+The model selection process involved testing several LLMs available through Ollama.

-- **TinyLlama**: Initially tested as the smallest available model, but produced inconsistent and unreliable results
+- **TinyLlama**: Initially tested as the smallest available model but produced inconsistent and unreliable results.
-- **Llama3.3**: Provided high-quality outputs but was too resource-intensive and slow for batch processing
+- **Llama3.3**: Provided high-quality outputs but was too resource-intensive and slow for batch processing.
-- **Gemma2 (9B)**: Selected as the optimal balance between performance and efficiency
+- **Gemma2 (9B)**: Selected as the default model for text analysis due to a balance of performance and efficiency.
   - Default quantization (9B parameters)
-  - Excellent instruction following
+  - Strong instruction following
   - Reasonable processing speed for bulk analysis
   - Consistent output quality
+- **Gemma3 (12B)**: Selected as the default model for image analysis because it balances vision capability and performance.
+  - Default quantization (12B parameters)
+  - Strong instruction following
+  - Reasonable processing speed for image analysis
+  - Consistent output quality

+#### Summary
+Gemma models tend to perform better than Llama models at following instructions and avoiding extraneous information for text analysis.
+GPT-OSS also performs well for text, but due to its size it runs slowly on CPU- or GPU-limited machines.
+For image analysis, Gemma models perform well; vision capability is generally available at larger parameter sizes (Gemma3).
+Llava and Llama vision models did not perform well in testing — they often produced irrelevant explanations or had difficulty parsing images.

+In general, using the smallest model that meets quality requirements yields the best performance trade-off.
+A 4-billion-parameter version of Gemma3 can give more consistent results with the project's prompt structure than larger models from other labs.

 ### Model Configuration
 ```python